What is the course about?

 What will we cover?

-- We will cover which types of clay are best suitable for modelling in clay
+- We will cover which types of clay are best suitable for modelling with.

 - A brief introduction to historical and contemporary sculpture.